adamzvolanek/silver-barnacle/lecturebook/lectures/lecture04/section4_3.md

 ## Modem

-From the ISP, a cable is brought in from oustide of your home or apartment into what could be a patch panel, or simply brought in through the walls of your house.
+From the ISP, a cable is brought in from outside of your home or apartment into what could be a patch panel, or simply brought in through the walls of your house.

 ## Routers